TL;DR - Quick Summary

 Mistake #2: Failing to Tackle The Underlying Issue

 If overspending put you in debt, merely paying off the debt while continuing the same habits will ensure a return to debt.
+Understanding the psychology of spending is crucial.

 Mistake 3: Ending Your Debt Plan Too Soon

-Anyhow, as soon as they start to see some traction, many people halt from the debt elimination plan!
+As soon as they start to see some traction, many people halt from the debt elimination plan!
 The key to finishing debt free is consistency.

 Error 4: Having No One to Back You Up